hamzahhisham306/reading-notes/Readings: Introduction to Ract and Components.md

 The fact that data and props are being passed in a unidirectional flow is what matters here, though. (from parent to child just one way)

 ##### How are ***props*** used in React?
-1.define an attribute and its value
+1. define an attribute and its value
-2.pass it to child component(s) by using Props 3.render the Props Data
+2. pass it to child component(s) by using Props
+3. render the Props Data

 ##### What is the flow of *props*?
 >In React apps, information travels one way from parent to kid by virtue of passing props.